Calling SHTOOLS routines

 ifort -fpp -free -I$SHTOOLSMODPATH -L$SHTOOLSLIBPATH -lSHTOOLS -lfftw3 -lm -llapack -lblas -O3 -m64 -Tf MyProgram.f95 -o MyProgram

 Note that the position of the source file in the above examples might be important for some compilers.
-It may be necessary to modify some options in order to properly link to both the LAPACK and FFTW libraries (see installing SHTOOLS for more details).
-If the library ATLAS exists on your system, this could be used instead of BLAS.
+Note also that on macOS, linking to the preinstalled LAPACK and BLAS libraries can be accomplished using

 The Fortran 95 routines in the OpenMP version of SHTOOLS are OpenMP compatible and OpenMP thread-safe.
 To use these routines in a program that uses OpenMP, it is necessary to link to the library

 libSHTOOLS-mp.a and to add one of the following compiler options: